DanielJomphe/practical-git/README.md

+Practical Git for People and Corporations

-Click on one of the links higher to navigate this guide's pages.
+#Click on one of the links higher to navigate this guide's pages.

-TODO:
+TODO: Licence stuff & etc.